sggts04/PuzzleDash/README.md

 Introducing PuzzleDash!
 A completely free alternative for playing Chess Puzzle Rush, a popular paid Chesscom feature where you are challenged to solve a series of chess puzzles with increasing difficulty in limited time.

+Once over, you can also click on any puzzle from your last PuzzleDash, and analyze it through Lichess.

 **It is live at: [https://shreyasgupta.in/PuzzleDash/](https://shreyasgupta.in/PuzzleDash/)**

 ![PuzzleDash Demo Gif](https://i.imgur.com/z75UmzX.gif)